dm4bem/model-steady-state-smart-public/README.md

 From there, we manage to identify the components of our matrices which we will then use in the code to solve our problem.
 We started by solving it in steady state before moving on to dynamic state.

-The files called "bldg" were test files for the building itself.
-For the following we used the Steady state file as a ref.
+The files called "bldg", "Inputs", etc ... are test files for the different parts to check seperately.
+Then we add everything that works in the files "Projet-[...]".